rwanwork/sam2irs/README.md

     `samtools view test.bam | ../Perl/sam2irs.pl --verbose 0 --gtf test1.gtf 1>output.gtf 2>error.txt`

 2. The amount of memory used by `sam2irs` is dominated by the length of the longest chromosome being processed, the size of the SAM file, and the size of the GTF file.
 If the length of the longest chromosome is `n`, then the amount of memory used is `3 * 4n`.
 So, if the longest chromosome is 1000 base pairs, then the amount of memory used by this program is *approximately* 12000 bytes plus the sizes of the SAM and GTF files.

+3. While each chromosome is processed independently, the entire SAM file is read in and kept in memory.
+If you are having problems processing your data, then you can separate the SAM file so that each chromosome is a separate file (i.e., by using `grep`).
+Then, process each chromsome one-by-one.

 About sam2irs